 Illinois is both an urban and rural state, with the third-largest city in the United States (Chicago) and a very robust economy spread among many industries, including farming, manufacturing, banking, and finance.
 In fact, there are several Fortune 500 companies that have homes in Chicago or other and that require cybersecurity professionals.

-As an example, Boeing, United, State Farm, and Allstate all have significant presences in Illinois who require top-tier cybersecurity to protect customer information from hackers.
+As an example, Boeing, United, State Farm, and Allstate all have a significant presence in Illinois and that require top-tier cybersecurity to protect customer information from hackers.
 This is especially true for the last two names, as Illinois’ biggest industry is insurance.

-This has resulted in a 164 percent growth rate for cybersecurity job postings over the last decade – easily making Illinois one of the more rapidly developing states in this area.
+The state has enjoyed an exceptional growth rate for cybersecurity job postings over the last decade – easily making Illinois one of the more rapidly developing states in this area.
 This is partially because Illinois is focusing on a new cybersecurity strategy.
 This state-mandated strategy involves funding for universities and expanding its partnerships with private and public sector cybersecurity firms and companies.

 The Illinois Department of Innovation and Technology has taken steps to ensure the state’s digital security, as well as that of its citizens.